floxy-project/floxy-pro/README.md

 A Go library for creating and executing workflows with a custom DSL.
 Implements the Saga pattern with orchestrator approach, providing transaction management and compensation capabilities.

-**This is the Pro version of the Floxy library**, which includes advanced features for production use:
+**This is the Pro version of the Floxy library**, which includes advanced features:

 - **Partitioned Tables**: Database schema redesigned with partitioned tables using PostgreSQL `pg_partman` extension for efficient management of large data volumes
 - **floxyctl**: CLI tool for running workflows with in-memory store or managing workflow instances (start/cancel/abort) stored in PostgreSQL